Announcing the 2020 COMPAS Photo Contest

 Second prize: $250

-In addition, outstanding entries may used in promotional materials for next year's COMPAS program.
+In addition, outstanding entries may be used in promotional materials for next year's COMPAS program.

 Submission and Deadlines